 NTFS Segment |

 Step 3.
-Input "Windows File Recovery" in the search bar of the Microsoft Store and click "Get" to download it.
-Then install and "Open" it on your PC.
+To download Windows File Recovery, search for "Windows File Recovery" in the Microsoft Store, click "Get" to download it, install it, and then open it on your PC.

 Step 4.
 Let's perform how to restore the recently deleted folder from the source drive (E drive) to the destination drive (D drive).